 Wickeda: That is the question!
 When the song is good enough to put it on a tape.
 We never know for sure.
-Sometimes we play around with an idea for mounts and then just trash it and after a couple of years we take it out, make some adjustments, put it in the new album and it turns out to be a hit.
+Sometimes we play around with an idea for mounts and then just trash it and after a couple of years we take it out, make some adjustments, put it in the new album and it's cool cialis without a prescription it turns out to be a hit.
 Fortunately, there's always deadlines, otherwise we would be celebrating our 20th anniversary with just one maxi single in our discography.

 E&M: You made a video to your song koi sam az.
 What's the song about and what was the idea behind the video?